 Contact the Education Department with any questions you may have: 443-552-5300

 Focus your students’ learning while at the Zoo with one of our themed Self-guided Zoo Treks!
 Each of the themed Zoo Treks is correlated to Next Generation Science Standards and highlights eight species or exhibits that tie into the theme.
-Choose from Habitats, Adaptations, Conservation, and Animal Behavior themes.
+Choose from Habitats, Adaptations, and Conservation themes.
 Click here to download versions of the themed self-guided treks for students in grades K through 12.

 Kick off your group’s field trip with a 30-minute outdoor assembly program.
 Students will meet an Animal Ambassador from the Zoo’s teaching collection and will receive an excellent foundation for a day of learning and fun.
 Fee: $130 per program (program maximum of 60 students – Prepayment required)